AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 Format 2 : `tag INDEX /d [TAG1] [TAG2]...`

 ```
-tag: Adds or deletes tags for the foodplace identified by the index number shown in the displayed foodplace list.
+tag: Adds/deletes tags from the foodplace identified by the index number shown in the displayed foodplace list.
+If the '/d' field is supplied, the foodplace will have the supplied tags deleted instead if they exist.
+• INDEX must be a positive integer.
+• Tags must be alphanumeric (letters and numbers only).
+Tags cannot contain spaces.
-Existing tags will be preserved when adding, and duplicate tags (case-insensitive) will be ignored.
+• Existing tags will be preserved when adding, and duplicate tags (case-insensitive) will be ignored.
+Parameters:
-Parameters: INDEX [/d] TAG1 [TAG2]...
+  INDEX [/d] TAG1 [TAG2]...
+Examples:
-Example: tag 3 Savoury GoodService
+  tag 3 FastFood Expensive
+  tag 1 /d FastFood
+  tag 2 /d
 ```

 * Finds the foodplace at the specified `INDEX` and edits its tags.